phrase/angular-phrase/README.md

 	myApp.value("phraseDecoratorPrefix", "{{__");
 	myApp.value("phraseDecoratorSuffix", "__}}");

-### Javascript snippet
+### JavaScript snippet

 Add the `phrase-javascript` directive within your application, usually best within the `<head>`:

     <phrase-javascript></phrase-javascript>

-If this does not work for you, you can also integrate the [Javscript snippet manually](https://phraseapp.com/docs/installation/phrase-javascript).
+If this does not work for you, you can also integrate the [JavaScript snippet manually](http://docs.phraseapp.com/guides/in-context-editor/custom-integration/).

 ## How does it work?

 Once the module is enabled it will:

-* override the $translate service and provide placeholders that can be picked up by the PhraseApp [In-Context-Editor](https://phraseapp.com/en/features/in-context-editor)
+* override the $translate service and provide placeholders that can be picked up by the PhraseApp [In-Context Editor](https://phraseapp.com/features)

-* fetch the Javascript application used to render the In-Context editor on top of your application
+* fetch the JavaScript application used to render the In-Context Editor on top of your application

-## Using AngularJS with phrase gem or any other server side technology
+## Using AngularJS with phraseapp-in-context-editor-ruby gem or any other server side technology

-If you use the angular-phrase plugin in combination with the phrase gem or another server side mechanism that enables the In-Context-Editor, AngularJS might have problems if you use curly braces as PhraseApp decorator suffix/prefix since AngularJS thinks that you're rendered decoratated keys are AngularJS directives (which is not the case).
+If you use the angular-phrase plugin in combination with the phraseapp-in-context-editor-ruby gem or another server side technology that enables the In-Context Editor, AngularJS might have problems if you use curly braces as the decorator suffix/prefix since AngularJS thinks that youre decoratated keys are AngularJS directives (which is not the case).

 You can easily solve this issue by using a different decorator syntax for your setup: